Dean-founded group petitions on budget

 out other runs

-BOSTON (AP) -- Massachusetts Attorney General Martha Coakley says she’s focused on her day job, but wouldn’t rule out a future run for governor
+BOSTON (AP) -- Massachusetts Attorney General Martha Coakley says she’s focused on her day job, but wouldn’t rule out a future run for governor or U.

 Coakley told reporters Thursday she feels very lucky to be attorney general even as speculation swirls about other political contests, including the 2014 governor’s race or a another special Senate election if Sen. John Kerry is appointed to an Obama cabinet post.